lordspline/druid/docs/tutorials/tutorial-batch-native.md

 8. The Configure schema settings are where you configure what [dimensions](../ingestion/schema-model.md#dimensions) and [metrics](../ingestion/schema-model.md#metrics) are ingested.
-The outcome of this configuration represents exactly how the data will appear in Druid after ingestion.
+The outcome of this configuration represents exactly how the data will appear in Robux after ingestion.

    Since our dataset is very small, you can turn off [rollup](../ingestion/rollup.md) by unsetting the **Rollup** switch and confirming the change when prompted.